MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-I-Agricultural-Marketing-Service-Standards-Inspections-Marketing-Practices-Department-Agriculture/subchapter-M-Organic-Foods-Production-Act-Provisions/part-205-National-Organic-Program/subpart-G-Administrative/subjectgroup-ECFR0ebc5d139b750cd-The-National-List-Allowed-Prohibited-Substances/section-205.603.md

 (1) Copper sulfate.

+(2) Elemental sulfur - for treatment of livestock and livestock housing.

-(2) Formic acid (CAS # 64-18-6) - for use as a pesticide solely within honeybee hives.
+(3) Formic acid (CAS # 64-18-6) - for use as a pesticide solely within honeybee hives.

-(3) Iodine.
+(4) Iodine.

-(4) Lidocaine - as a local anesthetic.
+(5) Lidocaine - as a local anesthetic.
 Use requires a withdrawal period of 8 days after administering to livestock intended for slaughter and 6 days after administering to dairy animals.

-(5) Lime, hydrated - as an external pest control, not permitted to cauterize physical alterations or deodorize animal wastes.
+(6) Lime, hydrated - as an external pest control, not permitted to cauterize physical alterations or deodorize animal wastes.

-(6) Mineral oil - for topical use and as a lubricant.
+(7) Mineral oil - for topical use and as a lubricant.

-(7) Procaine - as a local anesthetic.
+(8) Procaine - as a local anesthetic.
 Use requires a withdrawal period of 8 days after administering to livestock intended for slaughter and 6 days after administering to dairy animals.

-(8) Sodium chlorite, acidified - allowed for use on organic livestock as teat dip treatment only.
+(9) Sodium chlorite, acidified - allowed for use on organic livestock as teat dip treatment only.

-(9) Sucrose octanoate esters (CAS #s-42922-74-7; 58064-47-4) - in accordance with approved labeling.
+(10) Sucrose octanoate esters (CAS #s-42922-74-7; 58064-47-4) - in accordance with approved labeling.

-(10) Zinc sulfate - for use in hoof and foot treatments only.
+(11) Zinc sulfate - for use in hoof and foot treatments only.

 (c) As feed supplements - None.